Kenya in close presidential election amid prayers for peace

 The top candidates are Raila Odinga, a democracy campaigner who has vied for the presidency for a quarter-century, and 55-year-old Deputy President William Ruto, who has stressed his journey from a humble childhood to appeal to millions of struggling Kenyans long accustomed to political dynasties.

 “I have confidence that the people of Kenya are going to speak loudly in favor of democratic change,” Odinga told journalists on his way to vote.
-A cheering crowd jogged alongside his convoy as he arrived to vote in the Nairobi neighborhood of Kibera.
+A cheering crowd jogged alongside his convoy as he arrived to vote in Nairobi.

 Outgoing President Uhuru Kenyatta, the son of Kenya’s first president, cut across the usual ethnic lines and angered Ruto by backing longtime rival Odinga after their bitter 2017 election contest.
 But both Odinga and Ruto have chosen running mates from the country’s largest ethnic group, the Kikuyu.